- 21 min ago To Fast Or Not To Fast! A Nutritionist’s View On Fasting, Its Benefits And Side Effects

-Dhanteras is the day which marks the beginning of Diwali.
+Dhanteras, also known as Dhantrayodashi, is the day that marks the beginning of Diwali - a five-day Hindu festival.
 It is celebrated on the thirteenth day of the Kartik month according to the Hindu calendar.
 'Dhan' literally means wealth and 'terah' means thirteenth.
 On this day, Goddess Lakshmi and Lord Kubera are worshipped in all Hindu households.

 Goddess Lakshmi Showers Her Blessings On Dhanteras

-The preparations for Diwali also start from this day.
-People start buying crackers, diyas, candles, clothes, etc. So, do you know why Dhanteras came to be celebrated and why is it an important Hindu festival?
+The festival of Diwali starts from this day.
+People start buying crackers, diyas, candles, clothes, jewellery, vehicles, etc. So, do you know why Dhanteras came to be celebrated and why is it an important Hindu festival?
 Read on to know the legend and significance of Dhanteras.

 The Legend Of Prince Hima

-Another legend says once there was a 16-year-old prince known as Hima.
-His horoscope predicted that he would die of snake bite on the fourth day of his marriage.
+According to a mythological story, once there was a 16-year-old prince known as Hima.
+His horoscope predicted that he would die of snakebite on the fourth day of his marriage.

-When the prince got married and as the fourth day came, the prince's newly married wife, decided to play a trick.
-She laid down all her jewellery and coins in heaps near the door of the sleeping chamber and lit lamps all over the palace.
+After attaining the age of marriage, the Prince got married.
+On the fourth day of his marriage, his newly wedded wife decided to play a trick.
+For that, she laid her down all her jewellery and coins in heaps near the door of their bedroom.
+She also lit lamps all over the palace.
 Then she started narrating stories to her husband to prevent him from falling asleep.

-Then came Yama disguised as a serpent.
-His eyes were blinded by the lustre of the coins and jewellery.
-So, Yama could not enter the chamber of the prince.
-He climbed the heap of jewellery and sat there the entire night, listening to the stories and songs.
+During mid-night Yama disguised as a serpent came into the palace and tried to slide under the door of the bedroom.
+But his eyes were blinded by the luster of the coins and jewellery.
+So, Yama could not enter the bedroom of the prince.
+Instead, he climbed the heap of jewellery and sat there for the entire night, listening to the stories and songs.
 In the morning, Yama went away.